kannanjayachandran/Full-Stack-Development/1_Fundamentals/Introduction.md

 - `Body` (data sent to the server)

 And many more.
 The server processes this request and sends back a response.
+We will discuss more about the HTTP protocol latter.
 The request goes through various networking layers:

 1. **Transport layer** : Adds the destination port to the header, creating a TCP segment.
 When we prefer connection speed over reliability, we use `UDP` (User Datagram Protocol), it is connection-less and faster.